January 14th is the birthday of one of my heroes.

 Q: My dryer outlet is in the basement and my bed bugs are up on the 3rd floor in my son’s attic bedroom.
 Will the cord reach?

-A: We offer both 50’ and 100’ long power cords to choose from.
+A: We offer both 50’ and 100’ long power cords on the website or just call us and we can make any length you need.

 Q: Does the separate, high temperature fan also need to plug into a stove or dryer outlet?

 A: NO the separate fan plugs into standard 110/120v wall outlets and will be pointed straight up towards the ceiling so you will be creating what is called a ‘torus’ of hot air circulation.
-See photo.
+See illustration below.

 Q: I have read or heard that unless I can heat treat my entire apartment or home at the same time that I will just be chasing the bed bugs around my place from one room to the next and never be able to kill all the bed bugs.

 A: Only in extreme situations (less than 5% of the time) where bed bugs have been allowed to multiply for a very long time you may need to treat your entire unit (and maybe the ones on either side and above and below you) simultaneously.
-Well over 90% of our customers who have a light to moderate infestation can successfully kill all the bed bugs in their homes or apartments one room at a time using our bed bug heater and fan combination.
+Well over 90% of our customers who have a light to moderate infestation can successfully kill all the bed bugs in their homes or apartments one room at a time using just our bed bug heater.
+We are now only recommending fans as an option (primarily for professionals) as the internal fans built in the heaters is proving so effective and air movement.

-Q: I already have a carpet fan.
-Can I use it instead of yours and save some money?
+Q: I already have carpet drying fans.
+Can I use them instead of yours and save some money?

 Q: Will I need help from others to use your equipment?